booksaw/Gui-API/README.md

 #### Adding a chat event to an item

-There is a pre-made Action called LongChatEvent which can be added to items so it is triggered when that item is clicked:
+There is a pre-made Action called LongChatEvent which can be added to items, so it is triggered when that item is clicked:
-To add this event do:
+To add this event, do:

 ```java
 item(GuiItem).addAction(new LongChatEvent(String message, ChatEventListener listener[see below]));